-Working for a major windfarm operator (who can’t be named due to an NDA), we undertook a review of internal corrosion issues it was experiencing on some of its monopiles.
+Working for a major windfarm operator, we undertook a review of internal corrosion issues it was experiencing on some of its monopiles.

 This included reviewing previous studies and measurements of internal cathodic protection (CP) usage, leak rates, pH, gas generation, microbiologically influenced corrosion (MIC), etc.